 - To provide you with information on the implications of government funding entitlements and subsidy arrangements for any future qualifications you may wish to undertake.
-For more information on the requirements in each State, please see the following links:
+For more information on the requirements in each state/territory, please see the following links:

 Foundation Education reserves the right:

-Please refer to the Trainee Contribution Fee Exemptions and Concessions information table for specific information.
+You should refer to the Trainee Contribution Fee Exemptions and Concessions information table for specific information.

 Smart and Skilled fees are lower for students doing their first qualification since leaving school.
 This is because Smart and Skilled focuses on helping people in NSW get their first qualification.

-Upon enrolment, you will receive an email summarising the tuition fees for your chosen course however you can get an estimate of the fee for your preferred course by using the Smart and Skilled Course Finder: https://smartandskilled.nsw.gov.au/sands/find-a-course.
+Upon enrolment, you will receive an email summarising the tuition fees for your chosen course; however, you can get an estimate of the fee for your preferred course by using the Smart and Skilled course finder: https://smartandskilled.nsw.gov.au/sands/find-a-course.

 If you are unable to pay you course fees upfront in full, you will be asked to pay a $100 deposit to secure your position and enable us to begin the Notification of Enrolment process.
-Your payment plan details, including the duration and weekly/fortnightly contribution as discussed with your Careers Advisor, will be confirmed by our Finance team once your enrolment is processed.
+Your payment plan details, including the duration and weekly/fortnightly contribution as discussed with your careers advisor, will be confirmed by our Finance team once your enrolment is processed.

-- Aboriginal and Torres Strait Islander students (through descent, self-identification or community identification)
+- Aboriginal and Torres Strait Islander students (through descent, self-identification, or community identification)